Here you can find our news and articles.

 Plenty of fish in the Eco Park ›

 Yesterday's brown trout safari here at Nordens Ark was very successful.
-The inventory of brown trout and bottom fauna showed plenty of fish and good distribution in terms of size and age - and even more are on their way up the stream to play!
+The inventory of brown trout and bottom fauna showed plenty of fish and a good distribution in terms of size and age - and even more are on their way up the stream, from the sea, to spawn!

 Live from the leopard lair ›

 The Persian leopard born at Nordens Ark this summer is now big enough for some adventures in the enclosure.
 Under the watchful eye of her mother of course.
 But still a large part of the day is spent resting in the lair.

 You can see the cub and mother (when they are in the lair) on our live streaming on YouTube.

 A few weeks ago four of our female northern bald ibises to Barcelona Zoo.
 They were the first of their species in Barcelona and soon four males will arrive and hopefully mate.
 We look forward to more reports on how "our" ibises are doing.

 Open burning prohibition order applies! ›

 Open burning prohibition order means that you are NOT allowed to light fires, or barbecue in forests or in public areas.
 The ban also applies to disposable grills, prepared fireplaces and barbecue sites on public land, such as beaches, campsites and parks.

 Keep in mind that it is always you who are responsible for the security and that you can be held accountable and be punished if you cause a fire or violate the ban.